Jhony Brito produces another solid outing as Yankees beat Orioles

 But the early returns sure are promising.

-The 25-year-old rookie, though not quite as impressive as he had been in his big-league debut last Sunday against the Giants, when he threw five scoreless innings, still turned in a second straight good start Saturday night.
+Though not quite as impressive as he had been in his big-league debut last Sunday against the Giants, when he threw five scoreless innings, the 25-year-old rookie still turned in a second straight good start Saturday night.

 Backed by Anthony Volpe’s first career triple, a key hit by Aaron Hicks and another bullet of a home run by Giancarlo Stanton, Brito won for the second time in two tries as the Yankees beat the Orioles, 4-1, in front of 30,961 at Camden Yards.

-Brito, signed by the Yankees in 2015 out of the Dominican Republic for $35,000, allowed a run in the first inning but nothing in the four that followed.
+Brito, signed by the Yankees in 2015 out of the Dominican Republic for $35,000, allowed a run in the first inning on Anthony Santander’s sacrifice fly but nothing in the four that followed.
 The righthander gave up three hits and two walks in a 92-pitch outing in which he struck out two.

+“This is a dream from ever since I was a little kid,’’ Brito said through an interpreter.
+“To me, I just wanted to prove, and to the staff, that I could pitch.
+This is the best baseball in the world and baseball is tough up here, but at the same time, very grateful for the opportunity.”

+Said Aaron Boone: “Grinded.
+It wasn’t perfect by any means.
+He pitched behind in the count some, but he never gives in and he doesn’t ever get flustered.
+It’s a great attribute to have . . .
+That’s a good example of it doesn’t always have to be perfect, you don’t always have to necessarily be at your best, but he made a lot of big pitches when he needed to.
+Did everything to put us in position to win the game.”

 The Yankees (5-3), who received terrific work from their bullpen after several hiccups in Friday night’s loss, outhit the Orioles 7-4.